-What Does it Mean to Liquidate Assets?
+What Does it Mean to Liquidate Assets from a Business?

 It’s not uncommon to hear the phrase “the assets are being liquidated” in news stories about the financial failure of a company or even in a personal insolvency case.
 But what does that mean?

 If a business is in financial difficulty and cannot pay its bills then there a number of options available to it.
 It could seek additional funding from investors or attempt to raise money from traditional and alternative finance streams like bank loans and invoice finance.

 Alternatively, the business owner could choose to sell a business asset that’s not essential to the running of the company to provide an injection of working capital so it can continue to trade.
 The act of selling that asset and turning it into cash is called ‘liquidating’ the asset.

 When a business becomes insolvent, i.e. it is unable to pay its debts when they become due, it is legally obliged to act in the best interests of its creditors (parties it owes money to).
 If there is no impending payment due and the business has no real hope of returning to solvency then it cannot continue to trade.
 Instead, the directors of the business should seek the advice of an insolvency expert.